New research shows the pandemic has given meal kits a boost with consumers turning to them as shopping visit frequency drops.

 But whilst the pandemic has given meal kits a boost, it remains a challenging territory, particularly with the continued growth of restaurant food which has been born out of the pandemic.

-And to explore how we can help you launch a new food idea to capitalise in the growth of delivered meal kits, ping an email so we can schedule a call.
+And to explore how I can help you launch a new food idea to capitalise in the growth of delivered meal kits, ping an email so we can schedule a call.